ouster-lidar/ouster-ros/README.md

 `depth_image` with `depth_image_proc`.
 Dual-return profiles also publish `depth_image2`.

+REV8 RGB is opt-in so color conversion, tone mapping, and image bandwidth remain disabled by default.
+Set `publish_rgb: true` and configure the sensor with an RGB lidar packet profile to add an `rgb_image` (`rgb8`) for each panel.
+Setting the option on a non-RGB profile has no effect.

 `panel_widths` and `panel_hfovs_deg` define the horizontal calibration.
 A zero `panel_height` derives a square-pixel height from `panel_vfovs_deg`, or from the metadata beam angles when both values are zero.
 With a fixed height, a nonzero